rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-propagation.md

 * `keycloak`: the URL of the running Keycloak instance.
 * `yourRealm`: the name of the realm to use.
 * `client ID`: the ID of the Keycloak client to use to authenticate against the Keycloak instance.

+Setting the `quarkus.oidc.*` properties will enforce the token validity check against the OIDC provider.
+Once successful, you will be able to use `$WORKFLOW.identity` in the workflow definition in order to get the identity of the user.

 ## Bearer token
 1. In the openapi spec file(s) for which you want to propagate the incoming token to, write down the security scheme configured for the endpoints of interests for you.
 All endpoints may use the same security scheme if configured globally.